Russia faces fuel crisis after railway wagon ban

-MOSCOW (Reuters) - Russia, the world’s largest oil producer, faces domestic fuel shortages after authorities restricted the transport of crude oil by rail, forcing several refiners to cut production, industry and market sources said.
+MOSCOW, May 17 (Reuters) - Russia, the world’s largest oil producer, faces domestic fuel shortages after authorities restricted the transport of crude oil by rail, forcing several refiners to cut production, industry and market sources said

-Analysts estimate that output of a quarter or more of refined oil products could be lost, threatening a repeat of last year’s fuel shortages following Russian leader Vladimir Putin’s order to oil companies to curb pump prices.
+The move has taken thousands of tonnes of oil products of the market in recent days, threatening a repeat of last year’s fuel shortages following Russian leader Vladimir Putin’s order to oil companies to curb pump prices.

 However, it is unlikely to dent crude exports, as Russia uses pipelines as its main method of transporting oil abroad.